IGH Institute Advisory Board Members – Biographies

 Adjunct Faculty, Department of Community Health & Epidemiology, Dalhousie University

-With over 15 years of experience in community-engaged research and over 10 years of experience in developing evidence-informed health policies and programs, Dr. Baidoobonso has built broad and deep experience in applying scientific evidence and engaging diverse public voices.
-She draws on this expertise to mobilize knowledge for disease prevention and health equity.
-In addition to working in applied research settings that focus on integrated knowledge mobilization, Dr. Baidoobonso also maintains a program of community-engaged research and knowledge mobilization this is focused on HIV and Black health in the Canadian context.
-She has authored 13 peer-reviewed journal articles, one book chapter, and over 41 research and evaluation reports.
-She has been a Principal Applicant/ Investigator/ Knowledge User on seven research projects that have attracted over $1.2M in competitive grant funding and over $1.0M in matched funds and in-kind support.
-Over the years, she has advised organizations, institutions, and governments at all levels on matters related to measuring health equity and collecting data about race and other aspects of identity to inform actions to address health equity and monitor progress.
+Dr. Shamara Baidoobonso is the Provincial Epidemiologist for Prince Edward Island where she provides leadership and scientific and strategic direction to the Chief Public Health Office and Department of Health and Wellness on matters related to public health data, public health surveillance, and public health research.
+She is also Adjunct Faculty in the Department of Community Health & Epidemiology at Dalhousie University.
+Dr. Baidoobonso uses her broad and deep experience in applying scientific evidence and engaging diverse public voices to mobilize knowledge for disease prevention and health equity.
+In addition to her work in applied research settings that focus on integrated knowledge mobilization, Dr. Baidoobonso conducts community-engaged research and knowledge mobilization focused on HIV and Black health in the Canadian context.
+She has advised organizations, institutions, and governments at all levels on matters related to measuring health equity and collecting data about race and other aspects of identity to inform actions to address health equity and monitor progress.
+Dr. Baidoobonso has received multiple scholarships, awards, and honours in recognition of both her academic and community work, including a Queen Elizabeth II Diamond Jubilee Medal and a King Charles III Coronation Medal.

 Brittany Bingham, MPH, PhD